The Kansas City Royals have hired former Tampa Bay Rays bench coach Matt Quatraro as their new team manager.

 Salvador Perez and Bobby Witt Jr are the first two players that Quatraro called after taking the job and his goal is to build a culture based on building relationships and collaborating.

-Quatraro will lean on the experience of those two players, along with the young players he has on the roster, most of whom made their big league debuts last year.
+Quatraro will lean on the experience of those two players, along with the young position players he has on the roster, most of whom made their big league debuts last year.

 The Rays have done this before, first of all under Joe Maddon, quickly followed up for the past eight seasons by Cash in charge.